cakephp/docs/en/core-libraries/helpers/paginator.rst

 * ``escape`` Whether you want the contents html entity encoded, defaults to true.
 * ``model`` The model to use, defaults to :php:meth:`PaginatorHelper::defaultModel()`.
+* ``direction`` The default direction to use when this link isn't active.
+* ``lock`` Lock direction.
+Will only use the default direction then, defaults to false.

+  .. versionadded:: 2.5

 Assuming you are paginating some posts, and are on page one::